Pendulum Dowsing Techniques

 Second, it's no good if you have the right length of chain for your pendulum but you start off your dowsing by holding it completely still and spend ages waiting for it to move.
 One vital thing to remember, which will help you greatly, is that the pendulum, in fact any dowsing tool at all, only moves because you are making it do so.
 Therefore, if you have the pendulum dangling at the end of a length of chain, you are, in fact, waiting for yourself to do something.
 And, because you are so fixed on looking at it, you are almost afraid to let yourself move it.

-The way round this is to have it moving to begin with.
-Of course, this movement has to be different from your ‘yes’ and ‘no’.
-Such a swing is called a ‘neutral’ swing.
+The way around this is to have it moving to begin with.
+Of course, this movement has to be different from your ‘yes' and ‘no'.
+Such a swing is called a ‘neutral' swing.
 Once you have started this neutral swing, you will find that a very small movement on your part will make it change direction very quickly.
 You can try it for yourself.
 Get your pendulum spinning in a circle and keep it spinning with the least amount of effort possible.
-Then, when you’re ready, make it change direction with the smallest movement you can make.
-You’ll find that it’s much quicker that way than waiting for a still pendulum to get moving!
+Then, when you're ready, make it change direction with the smallest movement you can make.
+You'll find that it's much quicker that way than waiting for a still pendulum to get moving!
 So, always start with a neutral swing!

 Third, be as relaxed as you can be when dowsing.
 This becomes easier with practice.
 You will find that tension in your shoulder and elbow really makes itself noticed after a while.
 The more relaxed you are, the longer you can dowse.
 You can rest your elbow on a table, a chair arm or your leg.
-It won’t matter.
-Find a position which is comfortable for you and you’ll find that pendulum dowsing becomes much easier.
+It won't matter.
+Find a position that is comfortable for you and you'll find that pendulum dowsing becomes much easier.

 Did this video make sense for you?
 What are your thoughts about the fundamental things to remember about using a pendulum?
 Let us know in the comments section below.